-During the meeting, a taxi driver asked him about the future of black cab.
-Khan said that he had increased the number of bus lanes that black taxi car drive in.
+During the meeting, a taxi driver asked him about the future of the black cab.
+Khan said that he had increased the number of bus lanes that black taxis can drive in.

 He added: “we have increased the number of cab ranks for the first time in a long period of time.”

-The mayor pointed out his policy to get rid of polluting cars.
-He said: “We have increased the amount of money black taxis get to move from diesel to zero emission taxis.”
+Pointing out his policy to get rid of polluting cars, he said: “We have increased the amount of money black taxis get to move from diesel to zero emission taxis.”

 He stressed that these cabs should continue to offer their services to Londoners and “have a bright future going forward”.

 “I am doing what I can to help the black taxi trade,” the Mayor said, “Because you are a crucial part of transport in London, you are iconic and very important and accessible to those who are disabled.”

 Khan reiterated that safety and security concerns were the main reasons TFL decided to not renew the license to Uber.

 “What Uber need to do is to persuade TFL that they are going to make sure they address the four reasons not one, four reasons, TFL gave to refuse their license.”